magnuscolors/voodindock/README.md

-# voodindock
+# voodindock docker image
-voodoo from Akretion, but operating in a container, for instance on CoreOs
+voodoo from Akretion, but operating in a container, for instance on CoreOS